top of page

 • The "Beginner's Tax" Warning: Avoid "Free" builders that don't let you use a custom domain.
 You’ll just end up paying to migrate later.

-Day 2: The "Build & Launch" Blitz for web design for non-designers
+Day 2: The "Build & Launch" Blitz for Web Design for Non-Designers

 Focus: Assembly, Polish, and the "Trust" Factors.

-Hour 13-16: The "Template Trust" Principle Here’s the Curated Hub secret for web design for non-designers: TRUST THE LAYOUT.
+Here’s the Curated Hub secret for web design for non-designers: TRUST THE LAYOUT.
 Designer-built templates are balanced for a reason.

 • The Rule of 3: Only change three things on a template: The Text, The Images, and the Brand Colors.